 Minimum Cost: $500

 Average Range: $1,500 to $3,150

 In some cases, mold remediation costs can escalate to tens of thousands of dollars if the mold has spread and the problem is severe.
 Mold mitigation costs vary depending on how much and where mold exists.

-If mold is untreated for too long you’ll most likely incur additional costs to help repair the damages caused by it.
-Damaged drywall, lumber, sub-flooring, siding are the most common.
+If mold is untreated for too long, you’ll most likely incur additional costs to help repair the damages caused by it.
+Damaged drywall, lumber, sub-flooring, and siding are the most common.

 If you are looking for stellar mold removal, The Fresh Air Companies’ experts certainly fit the bill.
 We devote as much as time as is necessary to complete mold removal in your home in Charlotte, North Carolina.
 Just be sure to call us for your free estimate.
 Our expert team is eager to help you as they have with their clients since being in business.
-Contact us soon so we may get to work on your home today.
+Contact us for mold removal services today.

 Fresh Air Technologies has been helping Charlotte area homeowners solve their Charlotte mold removal issues for over 16 years.
 Jay Lanzy, Principal Owner of FATech, was trained as an Environmental Geologist with over 20 years of environmental consulting experience.
 Every mold removal project is carefully planned with written protocols prepared for every job.
 The health and safety of the homes’ occupants are of utmost importance to us.